 /// @return result ABI encoded result of the callback

 The maxFlashLoan function MUST return the maximum available loan for asset.
 The maxFlashLoan function MUST NOT revert.
-If the asset is not supported maxFlashLoan the value returned MUST be zero.
+If no flash loans for the specified asset are possible, the value returned MUST be zero.

 The flash function MUST execute the callback passed on as an argument.